4/28/2020

 Mike Murray

-Executive Vice President and Chief Operating Officer
+Executive Vice President and Chief Operating Officer, D.R.
+Horton

-And then Truman, to the comment on M&A, I do believe it is still a bit early in the situation to see any opportunities that may present as a result of the most recent market change.
+And then, Truman, to the comment on M&A, I do believe it is still a bit early in the situation to see any opportunities that may present as a result of the most recent market change.
 But we continue to evaluate opportunities generally with smaller private builders that are complementary to our platform in various markets or product offerings.
-So, but we'll continue to evaluate opportunities as they present.
+But we'll continue to evaluate opportunities as they present.
 It's nice to have the capital to make those decisions to invest in the business.

 speaker

-David Ald
+David Auld

 speaker